 Patients can now use the Online Messaging service which is available to you on the same login page.
 This facility can be used to send NON-URGENT messages or requests to the surgery.
 PLEASE NOTE THAT APPOINTMENTS CANNOT BE BOOKED USING THIS FACILITY.

-The Practice will be closed on the following Wednesdays for staff training from 13.30 to 5.30 pm:
+The Practice will be closed on the following Monday for staff training from 13.30 to 5.30 pm:

 Emergency cover will be provided by phoning 028 9331 5834